Why Micro-Moments Dictate

 Everyday life is packed with simple micro-moments.
 A mother goes online to evaluate user reviews on the age-appropriateness of different smartphones for her son.
 She starts a dialogue with an online community.
 At this ‘I-want-to-know’-moment, a mobile phone provider uses a keyword-based monitoring tool to scan the dialogue and identify the mother’s need.
 Now, the company can offer the right information at the right moment.

-The digital landscape enables brands to interact with their customers in completely new ways.
+The digital landscape enables brands to interact with customers in completely new ways.

 In a different context, a student goes to a print shop for information about printers.
 Leveraging the consumer’s location, an online shop sends an invitation to the student’s smartphone.
 At the right moment, the student receives the desired condensed information simplifying his purchasing decision.